While some stress is normal, too much stress can lead to major health problems like depression and heart disease.

 Conclusion

 Prioritize your employees’ health and well-being by giving them access to workplace yoga.
 The health benefits of yoga aren’t short-term.
-By regularly doing yoga, you and your employees can be healthier.
-It’s also a great way to de-stress and prevent burnout.
+By regularly practicing yoga, you and your employees can be healthier.
+Yoga is also a great way to de-stress and prevent burnout.